Seagate/cortx/doc/scaleout/Starting_Services.rst

 Starting Services
 ==================

-Run the commands mentioned below to stop the services.
+Run the commands mentioned below to start the services.
 Please follow the order of listing.

 .. raw:: html